×

 Example Dialogue 2:

-Did you notice the two responses that contained the word stare?
-These dialogues both used the conjugation sto, which means “I stay” when literally translated.
-In these contexts, however, where a person is saying how they’re doing, it’s used to express feelings or health.
+These dialogues both used the conjugation sto, which means “I stay” when translated literally.
+In these contexts, however, it’s used to express states of being such as feelings or health.

 It helps to think of stare as a way to declare your “status.”
 One of the Italian words for status, stato, even doubles as one of the conjugations for the verb (specifically, in the past perfect tense).